 David Grant (662-836-4507)

 Zeta Zeta chapter of Phi Theta Kappa meets twice a month, one general meeting for all inducted members and one executive meeting for officers and executive council.
 If you are a member and are interested in holding an office, please see any of the advisers above.

 What does Phi Theta Kappa do on campus?

 Zeta Zeta sponsors the MDCC Science Symposium yearly.

 The Zeta Zeta Chapter will also be involved in numerous other activities around campus and in the community!
-Members interested in participating should contact Mr. Grant, Mrs. Pannel, or Mrs. Craddock.
+Members interested in participating should contact Mr. Grant or Ms. Craddock.